Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Simulation Study

 We assign a flat prior on $\gamma$, $p\left(\gamma\right)\propto1$.
 The sample size is fixed at $N=200$.
-We consider three scenarios with different numbers of instruments $K=\left\{ 50,150,250\right\} $.
 For posterior sampling, we employ an adaptive MH sampler of \citet{Vihola2012}, which automatically tunes the covariance of a proposal density.
-The tuning parameters of the sampler are chosen as in \citet{Vihola2012}.
-For all experiments, we simulate a total of 30,000 draws: the initial 10,000 draws are used for warmup and the subsequent 20,000 for posterior estimates.
-The initial value of $\gamma$ is given by the two-stage least squares (2SLS) estimate. $\boldsymbol{W}$ is initialized to an identity matrix.
-We evaluate the results according to four measures.
-The first is the failure rate (Fail): when the estimated interquantile range of a target posterior density is larger than 1 or smaller than 0.01, we regard the MCMC run as failed.
+We choose the tuning parameters of the sampler as in \citet{Vihola2012}.
+For all experiments, we simulate a total of 70,000 draws; the initial 20,000 draws are used for warmup and the subsequent 50,000 for posterior estimates.
+The initial value of $\gamma$ is randomly generated from a uniform distribution with interval $\left(-2.5,3.5\right)$. $\boldsymbol{W}$ is initialized to an identity matrix.

+We evaluate the results of inference of $\gamma$ according to four measures.
+The first is the failure rate (Fail): when the estimated inter-quantile range of a target posterior density is larger than 1 or smaller than 0.01, we consider that the MCMC run has failed.
 The second is the mean squared error of the posterior mean estimate (MSE).
-The third is the mean absolute error of the posterior mean estimate (MAE).
+The third is the inter-quantile range of the posterior density (IQR).
 The fourth is the total computation time measured in seconds (Speed).
 We conduct 500 experiments.

+We compare the results for the precision matrix estimators.
+The left halves of Tables 1-3 show the results for the standard precision matrix estimator and the right halves show those for the NER estimator.
+The upper parts of Tables 1-3 report the results for $K=50$, the middle parts for $K=150$, and the lower parts for $K=250$.
+We see a similar pattern from the tables, regardless of the number of latent factors $S$ relative to $K$.

+When $K>N$, the number of Fails for the standard estimator exceed half the number of experiments (500), and the posterior simulations using the standard estimator are unsuccessful.
+For instance, when using $S=3$, $K=250$, and\textit{ Random}, the standard estimator failed 485 of 500 experiments (the last row of Table 3).
+In contrast, even with $K>N$, unless using \textit{Concurrent}, the number of Fails for the NER estimator is zero, which means that the NER estimator provides reasonable posterior estimates.
+Therefore, when $K>N$, only the NER estimator is a viable option.